 Design your audit

-Ensure all of your social channels are listed and review your analytics either via the on-platform tools, or third party social analytics tools.
+Ensure all of your social channels are listed and review your analytics.
+You can do this either via the on-platform tools, or third party social analytics tools.

 Look at each profile separately

-To really understand how well your platforms are performing we would advise looking at them separately, as each platform will display different behaviours and habits.
+To really understand how well your platforms are performing for your social media audit, look at them separately.
+This is because each platform will display different behaviours and habits.

 Look at what works